-"Carbon Coat" 10h+ graphene for metal by Carbon Method is a revolutionary coating system that prevents rust and reduces friction on the working surface of cast iron and other metal tools.
+"Carbon Coat" graphene protection for metal by Carbon Method is a revolutionary coating system that prevents rust and reduces friction on the working surface of cast iron and other metal tools.
 Carbon Coat is a graphene coating that fills pores in cast iron and adds a nanolayer of protection that completely seals the work surface.
-Boasting a hardness of 10h (really hard), Carbon Coat provides long-lasting protection against water, oil, and chemicals, reducing wear and eliminating rust when installed properly.
+Carbon Coat provides long-lasting protection against water, oil, and chemicals, reducing wear and eliminating rust when installed properly.

 Carbon Coat replaces traditional waxes and sprays and minimizes maintenance.
 Carbon Coat can be used on virtually every tool in your shop.
 Stop waxing and get more done with Carbon Coat.
 Welcome to the future of nanoprotection!